What is the Benefit of an Accumulator?

 Betting on a 10-game accumulator can win a lot more money if you can accurately calculate all results.
 For example, if you bet on the correct ten results from 2007/08 you would have won £336,052.75.

 The danger, however, is that with each game added to an accumulator, you’re multiplying both your potential winnings and the margins of the bookmaker.
+Moreover, each added game statistically increases the chance of your accumulator going wrong.

 Why not try and maximise the chances of winning on an accumulator by using the Poisson Distribution system to help predict the outcome of the ten Premier League games?